node-projects/base-custom-webcomponent/README.md

 ## Event Code Bindings

-with for example @click="[[this.aa(event)]]" you could create a event binding wich could run any javascript code inside of the brackets. use @@ if you want to replace - with uppercase in events
+with for example @click="[[this.aa(event)]]" you could create a event binding wich could run any javascript code inside of the brackets. use @@ if you want to replace - with uppercase in event-names (example: @@my-click -> myClick is the event name)

+you can use the special props 'event' wich is the event, and 'sender' wich is the element sending the event.

 ### Binding extensions